moikot/djson/README.md

 },
 ```

-In order to suppress the automatic conversion, you can use `AppendString` instead and the result will be:
+In order to suppress the automatic conversion, you can use `MergeString` instead and the result will be:
 ```go
 map[string]interface{}{
   "key": "true",